SenteonLLC/senteonllc.github.io/version/latest/Main.md

 5) Accept the UAC prompt that appears in the taskbar.

 <img src="images/uac.png" width="250">

+**Post-Install**

+After the installation is complete, the "Senteon Agent" service will be running on the endpoint.
+This service is configured to automatically restart if the computer is rebooted.

 ### Senteon Agent Command-line Install
 Senteon Agent can be installed using Msiexec.
 All available flags can be found in the MsiExec documentation.
 The Senteon recommended install command flags can be found below.